Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Galaxy properties comparison between subsamples with equal stellar mass distribution

+This is in agreement with \cite{ricciardelli2014}, who using cosmic voids identified in SSDS DR7, found no significant differences in galaxies in voids and the field that lie in the star-forming main sequence with the same stellar mass (see their Figure 7).
+However, the authors found discrepancies in the proportion of star-forming and quenched galaxies, suggesting that galaxies in dense regions have undergone fast quenching mechanisms as a result of environmental effects such as galaxy mergers, which rapidly enhance their star-formation efficiency.

 Indeed, as illustrated in Fig.~\ref{fig:quenchedfraction}, the fraction of quenched galaxies (sSFR$<10^{-11.5} \rm yr^{-1}$) varies for each subsample.
 The figure clearly shows that the fraction of quenched galaxies in inner void regions is lower than the fraction of quenched galaxies in subsamples of denser environments for the majority of the stellar mass bins, with the exception of galaxies with $M_{*}=10^{10}\Msun$.
 For example, a fraction of quenched galaxies of 0.17 is observed in low-stellar mass galaxies ($M_{*}=10^{9.3}\Msun$) in the skeleton regions, whereas only a fraction of 0.04 of low-stellar mass galaxies in the inner and outer void regions are quenched.
-It is worth noting that for stellar masses $M_{*}\geq10^{10}\Msun$, while the inner void galaxy sample contains fewer quenched galaxies than the rest of the subsamples, the difference between galaxies in voids and those in denser environments is more modest.
+It is worth noting that for stellar masses $M_{*}\geq10^{10.25}\Msun$, while the inner void galaxy sample contains fewer quenched galaxies than the rest of the subsamples, the difference between galaxies in voids and those in denser environments is more modest.
 Besides, the fraction of quenched galaxies increases with stellar mass in denser environments, possibly due to quenching mechanisms affecting mostly massive galaxies, such as major mergers and AGN (Active Galaxy Nuclei) feedback.
 In the case of the wall and particularly, the skeleton regions, there is also a clear turnover with an increasing fraction of quenched galaxies for low-stellar mass galaxies.
 This could also be due to the action of ram-pressure stripping due to the large-scale gas, which deprives small galaxies of gas \citep{benitez-llambay2013,marasco2016}.
-Overall, we found that the fraction of quenched galaxies increases as the voidcentric distance increases from $0.04$ in the inner void regions to $0.12$ in the skeleton regions.
+It is interesting to note that the small peak of quenched galaxy fraction seen at intermediate stellar masses ($M_{*}=10^{9.75-10.25}\Msun$) in inner and outer voids may be a result of the AGN feedback that becomes effective at this $M_{*}$ range. \cite{paillas2017} demonstrate that feedback processes contaminated voids with hot, metal rich gas, specially voids with $\Rvoid<10$ pMpc, This is compatible with our findings where above 70 per cent of quenched galaxies at intermediate stellar masses in inner voids are located in small voids ($\Rvoid<10$ pMpc).
+Also, this is consistent with the low SF activity seen in inner voids at this stellar mass range.